PlacidBread/RopeLabryinth/README.md

 # RopeLabryinth
-A labrynth game controlling a rope for a student project
+A labyrinth game controlling a rope for a student project